 Apply for the Bio-Behavioral Research Section Ignite Talk Competition

 Are you a student, post-doctoral fellow or early career investigator?
-If you would like the chance to present your research idea and gain valuable feedback from leaders in the field, you can apply for the opportunity to give a five-minute “Ignite Talk” at the 2016 TOS Bio-Behavioral Research Section Business Meeting on Thursday, Nov.
-3 at ObesityWeek 2016 in New Orleans, LA.
+If you would like the chance to present your research idea and gain valuable feedback from leaders in the field, you can apply for the opportunity to give a five-minute “Ignite Talk” at the 2017 TOS Bio-Behavioral Research Section Business Meeting on Wednesday, Nov.
+1 at ObesityWeek 2017 in Washington, DC.

 - An innovate, creative, and exciting idea related to obesity research